2022 in spaceflight: Lunar exploration

-NASA's CAPSTONE lunar orbiter launched on June 28 and arrived in lunar orbit on 14 November 2022.
+NASA's CAPSTONE lunar orbiter launched on 28 June and arrived in lunar orbit on 14 November 2022.

-Artemis 1, the first flight of NASA's Space Launch System (SLS) and the first lunar mission for Orion, was launched on November 16, 2022.
-Artemis 1 transported as secondary payloads many small lunar research spacecraft.
+Artemis 1, the first flight of NASA's Space Launch System (SLS) and the first lunar mission for Orion, was launched on 16 November 2022.
+Artemis 1 transported as secondary payloads many small research spacecraft, with multiple of those spacecraft intended to study the Moon.
+Unfortunately most of the spacecraft (especially those studying the Moon) failed in their missions.
 Japan launched the OMOTENASHI lunar lander as a secondary payload of the Artemis 1 mission; contact with OMOTENASHI was lost and the mission failed before the landing sequence to the lunar surface had begun.

 The United States planned to also launch a number of commercial lunar landers and rovers.
 As part of NASA's Commercial Lunar Payload Services program, the launch of Astrobotic Technology's Peregrine lander and Intuitive Machines' Nova-C lander was scheduled.
-However, all the launches of US commercial lunar landers and rovers planned for 2022 were delayed to 2023.
+However, all the launches of US commercial lunar landers and rovers planned for 2022 were delayed and did not launch in 2022.

 On 4 August 2022, South Korea's first lunar orbiter Danuri was launched into space by a Falcon 9 rocket.
 The orbiter took several months to enter lunar orbit; lunar orbit insertion happened on 16 December 2022 (UTC).

 On 11 December 2022 a Falcon 9 rocket launched the Hakuto-R Mission 1, a private Moon mission by the Japanese company ispace.
 Onboard the Hakuto-R lunar lander were the Lunar Excursion Vehicle 1 (LEV-1, also called Transformable Lunar Robot) lunar rover from Japan and the Rashid lunar rover flying the Emirates Lunar Mission.
 Landing to Moon was planned to occur in April 2023.
-The NASA lunar orbiter, Lunar Flashlight, was launched as piggyback payload.
+The NASA lunar orbiter, Lunar Flashlight, was launched as piggyback payload; a failure of the craft's propulsion system resulted in Lunar Flashlight being unable to enter orbit around the Moon and NASA terminated the mission on 12 May 2023.
+The Hakuto-R Mission 1 was lost during the final moments of descent to the lunar surface at 16:40 UTC on 25 April 2023.
+The ispace team confirmed that the spacecraft had crashed into the Moon.

 Human spaceflight

 China finished the construction of the Tiangong space station with the addition of the Wentian and Mengtian lab modules.
 Wentian was successfully launched and docked to the space station on 24 July 2022, while Mengtian was launched on 31 October 2022 and was docked to the space station later that day.
 On 29 November 2022 with Shenzhou 15 docking to the Tiangong space station, China started its first crew handover.

 On 19 May 2022, Boeing launched the almost six-day (landing 25 May 2022) second uncrewed test flight of its Starliner space capsule.
-The test flight was successful and led the way for Starliner's first crewed test flight in 2023.
+The test flight was successful and led the way for Starliner's first crewed test flight in 2024.